MoralisWeb3/streams-beta/README.md

 }; // only receive registration events if the owner is the address and the cost is higher than 1 ETH

 const options = {
-  chains: [EvmChain.ETHEREUM.hex], // Ethereum Name Service so we only monitor Ethereum
+  chains: [EvmChain.ETHEREUM], // Ethereum Name Service so we only monitor Ethereum
   description: "ENS Name Registrations", // your description
   tag: "ensRegistrationByBob", // give it a tag
   abi: ensNameRegisteredAbi,